Council of Trustees

 The Clarion University Council of Trustees is composed of eleven members who, except for the student member, are nominated and appointed by the Governor of Pennsylvania with the advice and consent of the Senate.
 The powers and duties of the Council include the establishment of academic programs and schools for consideration by the Board of Governors; review and approval of annual operating and capital budgets, fees, purchases, and contracts; participation in university and System-wide strategic planning; review and approval of policies and procedures governing the use of university facilities and property; annual inspection of university facilities; and the annual evaluation of the President.

-2016-2017 Council of Trustees
+2021-2022 Council of Trustees

-Joy Dunbar, Vice Chairperson
+Joy Dunbar, Chairperson

-Milissa S. Bauer, Secretary
+Milissa S. Bauer, Vice Chairperson

-Mrs. Milissa Bauer of Clarion, PA, was appointed to the Council of Trustees in October 2012 and reappointed in 2013.
+Milissa Bauer of Clarion was appointed to the Council of Trustees in October 2012 and reappointed in 2013.
 Ms. Bauer is Executive Vice President and Chief Financial Officer for The Kriebel Companies, one of the largest independent natural gas producers in the state.
 She is responsible for managing relationships with Kriebel Wells’ partners and many operations of the other Kriebel companies.
 Active professionally, Ms. Bauer serves as secretary/treasurer of the PA Producers Service Company (PIPSCO) of the PA Independent Oil & Gas Association.
 She also serves as director and chairperson of The Children’s Scholarship Fund of PA, which provides financial assistance to needy families wishing to send their children to a school of their choice, and as treasurer of the Clarion County YMCA.
 Ms. Bauer earned a Bachelor of Science degree majoring in accounting with a minor in computer information systems from Clarion University.
 She swam for the Clarion University Women’s Swim Team coached by Dr. Rebecca Leas that won four NCAA Division II National Championship titles for the university from 1980 to 1984.

 Susanne A. Burns

-Susanne Burns of Shippenville, PA, was appointed to the Council of Trustees in 1997 and reappointed in 2001, 2009, and 2013.
-She is a real estate broker and a retired certified general appraiser with Burns and Burns Associates, Inc. of Clarion, PA.
+Susanne Burns of Shippenville, Pa., was appointed to the Council of Trustees in 1997 and reappointed in 2001, 2009, and 2013.
+She is a real estate broker and a retired certified general appraiser with Burns and Burns Associates, Inc. of Clarion.
 Mrs. Burns is a member of the CNB Community Bank Board of Directors.
 She formerly served as a member of the Clarion Hospital Foundation Committee and as President of the Clarion Chamber of Commerce and was named Clarion Citizen of the Year in 1984.
 She was elected to serve as secretary of the Pennsylvania Association of Councils of Trustees (PACT) for 2008-2009.
 She and her husband Eugene Burns are the recipients of the Clarion University Alumni Association's 2008 Distinguished Service Award.
 Mrs. Burns holds a B.S. in Education from Westminster College.

 The Honorable R. Lee James

-R. Lee James ('74, ‘83) of Oil City, PA, was appointed to the Council of Trustees in 1997 and reappointed in 2002, 2009, and 2013.
+R. Lee James ('74, ‘83) of Oil City was appointed to the Council of Trustees in 1997 and reappointed in 2002, 2009, and 2013.
 Following a career of 40-plus years as a local businessman, working in both the banking and investment management sectors, Mr. James was elected to the Pennsylvania House of Representatives in November, 2012, serving Venango and Butler Counties.
 He currently serves on the Fifth Congressional District Military Academies Advisory Board, the Venango Area Chamber of Commerce, and the Franklin Chamber of Commerce.
 He was a former board member of Northwest Pennsylvania Regional Development Commission Loan Committee, Venango County Industrial Development Corporation, Venango County Vocational-Technical School, Boy Scouts of America, and twice Campaign Chairman of United Way of Venango County.
 Mr. James is a member of Lodge #363 F & A M, and was honorably discharged from the U. S. Navy in 1972.
 He holds a B.S. in economics and MBA from Clarion University.

 The Honorable Donna Oberlander